 If you are paying a debt normally, it stays until you have repaid it fully leaving a zero balance then it drops off after six years.
 If a default has been marked on a debt, then the debt disappears after six years but the debt still legally exists – it has only gone because the problem was so long ago that future lenders don’t want to know about it anymore.

 Most all commercial lenders such as banks and credit cards report data but sometimes they only report to one or two Credit Reference Agencies, not to all three: Experian, Equifax and TransUnion.

 So what debts do you have to pay that aren’t on your credit report?

 There are three common reasons why you have to pay a debt that’s not on your credit report.

 Debts which are reported to a different credit reference agency

 If you check your Credit Karma credit report, you will debts which are reported to TransUnion.
 But if you owe money to a lender who only reports to Experian and Equifax, that debt isn’t going to appear.

 So the report from one of the CRAs that you are looking at is not a complete list of your debts.

 If you get reports from all three CRAs (see The best way to check your credit records for how to do this without paying anything) that gives you more information but there may still be debts that you owe which aren’t on any of them.

-Debts that you defaulted over 6 years ago but you have paid within 6 years
+Debts defaulted over 6 years ago but where you have made payments within 6 years

 These debts will have dropped off your credit reports because the default was over 6 years ago.